smck83/expurgate/README.md

 ### Simplify

 ### Hide
-Replace your old SPF record that might look something like this
+Replace your old SPF record that might look something like this:

     "v=spf1 include:sendgrid.net include:_spf.google.com include:mailgun.org include:spf.protection.outlook.com include:_netblocks.mimecast.com -all"

-with an SPF Macro, removing hostnames and IP addresses from opportunistic threat actors that could use this information against you.
+with an SPF Macro, removing hostnames and IP addresses from opportunistic threat actors that could use this information against you:

     "v=spf1 include:%{ir}.%{d}._spf.<your-domain> -all"